Cars.co.za which has survived turbulent economic waters was proud to host its annual consumer award ceremony at the Sandton Mall Rooftop, all in a…

-Launched in August 2020, ServiceMyCar is a new car tech startup that focuses on providing a technological solution and platform to provide a solution to the challenges faced by the original equipment manufacturers (OEM) and independent workshop network.
+Launched in August 2020, ServiceMyCar is a new car tech startup that focuses on providing a technological solution and platform to combat the challenges faced by original equipment manufacturers (OEM) and independent workshop network.

 The new platform allows users in the Western Cape to access affordable quotes for car repairs